CDE will be closed on Monday, May 25 for the Memorial Day holiday.

 The final version of the National Core Arts Standards (NCCAS) was released on June 4, 2014.

-This statute encourages all public schools to provide courses in performing and visual arts.
+Arts Education for Workforce Development Act: This statute encourages all public schools to provide courses in performing and visual arts.
 Courses may include traditional arts classes, on-line study, internships, externships, mentor experiences, or independent study.
 Schools are encouraged to use innovative ways to deliver arts education, such as technology, software, and forming partnerships with other school districts, or community colleges.
 The statute also provides definitions for visual and performing arts in Colorado.